-- You may only return to the courthouses between Day 6 and Day 10 if the following criteria are met: - > you test negative on two molecular diagnostic tests (e.g., PCR) taken at least 24 hours apart; AND - > you are fever-free for 24 hours (without the use of fever-reducing medication); AND - > your symptoms are improving. - You may return to the courthouses after Day 10 if the following criteria are met: - > you are fever-free for 24 hours (without the use of fever-reducing medication); AND - > your symptoms are improving. - Wear a well-fitting N95, KN95 or KF94 mask through the end of Day 10 in all spaces within the courthouses, unless you are a testifying witness.
+• You may only return to the courthouses between Day 6 and Day 10 if the following criteria are met:

+(i) you test negative on two diagnostic tests taken at least 24 hours apart, which can be laboratory-based tests, such as PCR tests, or FDA-authorized at-home tests; AND (ii) you are fever-free for 24 hours (without the use of fever-reducing medication); AND

+- (iii) your symptoms are improving. - You may return to the courthouses after Day 10 if the following criteria are met: - (i) you are fever-free for 24 hours (without the use of fever-reducing medication);

+AND

+- (ii) your symptoms are improving. - Wear a well-fitting N95, KN95 or KF94 mask through the end of Day 10 in all spaces within the courthouses, unless you are a testifying witness, in which case you should follow the masking instructions of the presiding judicial officer.

-I experienced symptoms of COVID-19 within the past 10 days, but I did not receive a positive diagnosis.
+I experienced symptoms of COVID-19 within the past 5 days, but I did not receive a positive diagnosis.
 May I enter the courthouses?

-If you had symptoms of COVID-19 in the past 10 days that are not explained by allergies or another underlying condition, including fever, cough, shortness of breath or difficulty breathing, extreme fatigue, nausea or vomiting, congestion or runny nose, muscle or body aches, headache, sore throat, new loss of taste or smell, and diarrhea:
+If you had symptoms of COVID-19 in the past 5 days that are not explained by allergies or another underlying condition, including fever, cough, shortness of breath or difficulty breathing, extreme fatigue, nausea or vomiting, congestion or runny nose, muscle or body aches, headache, sore throat, new loss of taste or smell, and diarrhea:

-- If you are fully vaccinated and boosted, or you were diagnosed with COVID-19 in the past 90 days, you may enter the courthouses provided your symptoms have resolved and you received a negative result on a molecular diagnostic test (e.g., PCR). - If you are unvaccinated or are more than six months out from your second mRNA dose (or more than 2 months after the J&J vaccine) and not yet boosted, you are not permitted to enter the courthouses.
+- If you are fully vaccinated, or you were diagnosed with COVID-19 in the past 90 days, you may enter the courthouses provided your symptoms have resolved and you received a negative result on a molecular diagnostic test (e.g., PCR). - If you are unvaccinated, you are not permitted to enter the courthouses.

 The following protocols apply only to those seeking entry to the courthouses who have NOT been diagnosed with COVID-19 in the past 90 days.
-If you had COVID-19 in the past 90 days, are symptom-free and are not restricted from entry based on the protocols set forth above, then you may enter the courthouses without following the protocols below, even if you were recently exposed to someone who may have COVID-19.
+If you had COVID-19 in the past 90 days, are symptom-free and are not restricted from entry based on the protocols set forth above, then you may enter the courthouses without following the protocols below, even if you were recently exposed to someone who has COVID-19.

-I was in close contact with someone who has COVID-19.
+I was in close contact\ with someone who has COVID-19.
 May I enter the courthouses?

-Close contact is defined as being less than 6 feet away from the infected person for a cumulative total of 10 minutes or more over a 24-hour period (e.g., two individual 5-minute exposures for a total of 10 minutes).
+\Close contact is defined as being less than 6 feet away from the infected person for a cumulative total of 10 minutes or more over a 24-hour period (e.g., two individual 5-minute exposures for a total of 10 minutes).